 Lower Leaves Turing Yellow and Falling Off

-When lower foliage turn yellow and fall off, it usually is the sign of too much water or the plant has been subjected to cold.
+When lower foliage turns yellow and falls off, it usually is a sign of too much water or the plant has been subjected to cold.

-Back off the water or with it is cold related move the plant to a warmer position.
+Back off the water, or if it is cold-related, move the plant to a warmer position.

 Leaves Droop and Fall

-When leaves hang, droop and fall it normally is a periwinkle plant growing in a pot and has dried out too much.
-The best solution is to drop the whole pot into a bucket of Luke warm water for at least half an hour.
+When evergreen leaves hang, droop, and fall, it normally is a periwinkle plant growing in a pot and has dried out too much.
+The best solution is to drop the whole pot into a bucket of lukewarm water for at least half an hour.